-A member of Nelson Hardiman’s Litigation and Compliance groups, Sal Zimmitti represents healthcare professionals, facilities and organizations in state and federal courts on issues ranging from complex civil litigation, white collar fraud and provider reimbursement issues, FDA and digital health regulation, licensing board accusations, medical marijuana defense and general business disputes.
+A member of Nelson Hardiman’s Litigation and Compliance groups, Sal Zimmitti represents healthcare professionals, facilities, and organizations in state and federal courts and arbitrations in complex civil litigations, civil and criminal white collar fraud prosecutions, in-network and out-of-network provider reimbursement issues, licensing board accusations and administrative actions, and general business and commercial disputes.

 Before the law, Sal earned an undergraduate degree in Biology and a Master of Science degree in Physiological Ecology and served as a consulting biologist on public and private large-scale land development projects throughout San Diego, Los Angeles and San Bernardino counties.
-He brings the rigor and attention to detail gained through his life science background to his legal advocacy and representation of healthcare clients on highly technical and complex litigation and compliance matters.
+He brings the rigor and attention to detail gained through his life science background to his legal advocacy and representation of healthcare clients.

 - Business Litigation Successfully defended national health system client from $40 million lawsuit filed in connection with failed purchase of five California non-profit acute care hospitals.
 Case settled favorably at the eve of trial after extensive discovery and motion practice.

 - Business Litigation Obtained terminating sanctions and summary dismissal of case filed against client ambulatory surgery center seeking damages for alleged breach of written services contract.